kumpmati/superactions-docs/guide/getting-started.md

 npm install -D sveltekit-superactions
 ```

+## Overview

+In a nutshell, these are the three necessary parts to using Superactions:

+1. Server - Defines the API
+2. Load function(s) - Gives the API schema to client
+3. Client - Uses the API

 ## Server setup

 First, we have to define an API on the server.
 An API is just a group of actions (fancy name for function) that we want to be able to call from client-side code as normal functions.